storj/docs/app/dcs/api/s3/multipart-upload/page.md

 ## Cost for Multipart upload

-When a multipart upload is initiated, storage DCS processes and makes available all constituent parts of the multipart object.
+When a multipart upload is initiated, Storj processes and makes available all constituent parts of the multipart object.
 Multipart object is either made available by completing the multipart upload process or cancelled by explicitly stopping the multipart upload process through API call.
 Storj will measure resource usage on multipart upload operations unless they are explicitly cancelled. only when a multipart upload is explicitly cancelled are the associated resources freed.

 ## Multipart upload limits